360MediaDirect/Embassy/README.md

 ## Versions

-Embassy is committed to supporting all active LTE versions of Node.js, and strives to stay updated for new non-LTE releases.
+Embassy requires Node.js version 12 or higher and is committed to supporting all active LTS versions of Node.js.

 ## License

-Embassy is Copyright (c) 2017-2021 Tom Shawver, released under the ultra-permissive ISC license.
+Embassy is Copyright (c) 2017-2025 Tom Shawver, released under the ultra-permissive ISC license.
 See LICENSE.txt for details.

 ## Credits